jonegil/gui-with-gio/egg_timer/04_button_low.md

 #### Constraint and Dimensions
 At this point it serves us well take one step back and look at the concept that binds all this together, namely  **Constraints** and **Dimensions**.
- - [Constraints](https://pkg.go.dev/gioui.org/layout?utm_source=gopls#Constraints) are the Minimum and Maxium size of a widget.
-How small or large *can* the widghet be
+ - [Constraints](https://pkg.go.dev/gioui.org/layout?utm_source=gopls#Constraints) are the Minimum and Maximum size of a widget.
+How small or large *can* the widget be
  - [Dimensions](https://pkg.go.dev/gioui.org/layout?utm_source=gopls#Dimensions) are the actual size of a widget.
 How small or large is it *actually*

-A parent sets **Constraints**, and a child repsonds with **Dimensions**.
+A parent sets **Constraints**, and a child responds with **Dimensions**.
 The parent creates a Widget and calls ```Layout()```, and the widget responds with it´s own dimensions, effectively laying itself out.
 As in the real world, not all children are well behaved, and as any child can attest to, some constraints from Mom or Dad might feel unfair - so there are some nuances and negotiation needed.
 But for the most part, this is it. **Constraints** and **Dimensions** bind it all together.

 As we see above, layout operations are recursive.
 A child can itself have children.
 A layout can itself contain a layout.
 This goes on, and you can build elaborate structures from simple components.
 Turtles all the way down.